Major quake hits off El Salvador, no damage reported

 MEXICO CITY A 7.3 magnitude earthquake struck in the Pacific Ocean off El Salvador late on Sunday, triggering a brief tsunami warning along a stretch of the central American coast but causing no major damage or casualties, early reports indicated.

-The quake hit about 74 miles offshore at a depth of just over 20 km (12 miles), the U.S. Geological Survey said.
+The quake hit about 74 miles (119 km) offshore at a depth of just over 20 km (12 miles), the U.S. Geological Survey said.
 It earlier gave the magnitude as 7.4.

 A small tsunami hit the El Salvador port of Acajutla following the quake, the Pacific Tsunami Warning Center said.